 Monday 8:20am to 4pm

 Tuesday 8:20am to 3:00pm

 Wednesday 8:20am to 4pm

 Thursday 8:20am to 4pm

 Friday 8:20am to 4pm

-Note: The library is closed at Recess every day.

 Borrowing

 All students may borrow up to four books at a time.
 Items vary in borrowing times up to two weeks.
 Students may renew items by bringing them into the Library.
 Also, students are asked to present their Student ID Card whenever they need to access and or borrow resources.